 Iran 1979 Islamic Revolution.

-On 1978 of September, while the revolution was heating up, Mohammed Shah was interviewed by Mohammed Arkoun, an influential secular scholars in Islamic studies, where the Shah quite seriously asked Arkoun; “who started the revolution?”
+On 1978 of September, while the revolution was heating up, Mohammed Shah was interviewed by Mohammed Arkoun, an influential secular scholar in Islamic studies, where the Shah quite seriously asked Arkoun; “who started the revolution?”
 Arkoun replied; “ Yourself.
 King Majesty.You.
 Fifteen years ago, you visited the Holy Shrine in Qom and you attacked, publicly, religious leaders and you also rejected their criticism in regard to agricultural reform and women’s voting.
 You described their opinions as uncivilised.
 You were very aggressive, you even used humiliating phrases.
 A thing that made radios and TVs delete some of what you said.”

 For years, Al Khomeini studied Philosophy and Religious Sharia in Qom.
 He taught a lot and knew how to surround himself with religious people.
 He drew these religious ones that often felt neglected.
 They were searching for a new path.
 Al Komenini gave them that; a revolution.
 So the movement began.
 Iran was, once again, changing.
 From forcing an Atheism Monarchy, it was restructured into a Theocratic Totalitarian country and running still by Islamic religious leaders.